synw/microb/README.md

 - An http server for pages and API requests
-- A process that listens to some Rethinkdb changefeeds to detect CRUD events in the database: these events will trigger templates reparsing and client-side routes update
+- A process that listens to some Rethinkdb changefeeds to detect CRUD events in the database: these events will trigger templates reparsing and client-side routes update at the http server level

 Configuration
 -------------